C-D-Lewis/node-microservices/apps/visuals/README.md

 The setup process:

-1. Run `conduit`, `attic`, and `concierge` on a static IP machine, such as in AWS, or another hosting provider.
+1. Run `conduit`, `attic`, and `concierge` on a static IP, internet-accessible machine, such as in AWS, or another hosting provider.

 2. Log into the Spotify developer dashboard and create an application in order to get a client ID and secret.
 Put these into `config.json` in the `SPOTIFY`